 Directional movement is negative (minus) when the prior low minus the current low is greater than the current high minus the prior high.
 This so-called Minus Directional Movement (-DM) equals the prior low minus the current low, provided it is positive.
 A negative value would simply be entered as zero.

 The chart above shows four calculation examples for directional movement.
 The first pairing shows a big positive difference between the highs for a strong Plus Directional Movement (+DM).
 The second pairing shows an outside day with Minus Directional Movement (-DM) getting the edge.
 The third pairing shows a big difference between the lows for a strong Minus Directional Movement (-DM).
 The final pairing shows an inside day, which amounts to no directional movement (zero).
-Both Plus Directional Movement (+DM) and Minus Directional Movement (-DM) are negative and cancel out each other.
-Negative values revert to zero.
+Both Plus Directional Movement (+DM) and Minus Directional Movement (-DM) are negative and revert to zero, so they cancel each other out.
 All inside days will have zero directional movement.

-Above is a spreadsheet example with all steps involved.
-There is a 119 day calculation gap because around 150 periods are required to absorb the smoothing techniques.
-ADX enthusiasts can click here to download this spreadsheet and see the gory details.
-The chart below shows an example of ADX using the Nasdaq 100 ETF (QQQQ).
+Above is a spreadsheet example with all the calculations involved.
+There is a 119-day calculation gap because approximately 150 periods are required to absorb the smoothing techniques.
+ADX/DMI enthusiasts can click here to download this spreadsheet and see the gory details.
+The chart below shows an example of ADX with +DI and -DI using the Nasdaq 100 ETF (QQQQ).

-As seen in the ADX calculation, there is a lot of smoothing involved and it is important to understand the effects.
+It's important to understand the effects of all the smoothing involved in the ADX, +DI and -DI calculations.
 Because of Wilder's smoothing techniques, it can take around 150 periods of data to get true ADX values.
 Wilder uses similar smoothing techniques with his RSI and Average True Range calculations.
 ADX values using only 30 periods of historical data will not match ADX values using 150 periods of historical data.
 ADX values with 150 days or more of data will remain consistent.

 The first technique is used to smooth each period's +DM1, -DM1 and TR1 values over 14 periods.
 As with an exponential moving average, the calculation has to start somewhere so the first value is simply the sum of the first 14 periods.
 As shown below, smoothing starts with the second 14-period calculation and continues throughout.